 In 2001 Salvatore recorded and engineered the album, 7 ate 9 by Chris Sutton's band, Blue Cat Sky.
 He also mixed Sutton's Vance Lintlock album, The Return of Vance Lintlock in 2002; and played bass on the song, "Vandalia's Rising."
 In January 2003 Sutton teamed up with Mark "The Harp" to form C&S Railroad in Barboursville, West Virginia; with Salvatore producing their self-titled debut album in February.
 The C & S Railroad album features 14 of Sutton's dynamic mountain-blues originals, in which he explores the Delta and Piedmont styles.

-Another Skid Baxter album, Tongue Tracks in Ice Cream was released in limited quantities through mail-order only in the fall of 2003 and quickly sold-out.
-Once again Chris Sutton lended his guitar-wizardry and also sang lead vocals on "Too Big Dad".
+Another Skid Baxter album, Tongue Tracks in Ice Cream was released in limited quantities in the fall of 2003.
+Once again Chris Sutton lent his guitar-wizardry to the mix and also sang lead vocals on "Too Big Dad."
 Matt Venus appears on three cuts including the instrumental "Frankz Furnace" on which he trades guitar-licks with Sutton.

 More Stuff You Don't Care About

 Salvatore also played bass in The Walt James Band (WJB), a power-trio based in Columbus, Ohio. featuring Walt James on guitar and vocals and Linda Dauwalder-Dachtyl (a familiar face) on drums.
 Walt toured and recorded two albums with UFO bassist Pete Way, and also performed and recorded with Columbus, Ohio's notorious Lollipop Factory.